Thinking beyond borders.

 Other taxable income includes:

-Personal income tax rate is currently a flat 10% for both resident and non-resident individuals, except where it is exempt or subject to final withholding tax.
 The following income is subject to specific personal income tax on a gross basis and is subject to final withholding tax:

 Personal income tax returns for the preceding calendar year must be filed with the local tax office by 15 February.
 A further filing extension is not available.
 The tax payment is due at the same day.